Hasmonean dynasty: The achievement of autonomy

-Following the death of his puppet governor Alcimus, High Priest of Jerusalem, Bacchides felt secure enough to leave the country, but two years after the departure of Bacchides from Israel, the City of Acre felt sufficiently threatened by Maccabee incursions to contact Demetrius and request the return of Bacchides to their territory.
-Jonathan and Simeon, now more experienced in guerrilla warfare, thought it well to retreat farther, and accordingly fortified in the desert a place called Beth-hogla; there they were besieged several days by Bacchides.
-Jonathan offered the rival general a peace treaty and exchange of prisoners of war.
-Bacchides readily consented and even took an oath of nevermore making war upon Jonathan.
-He and his forces then vacated Israel.
-The victorious Jonathan now took up his residence in the old city of Michmash.
-From there he endeavoured to clear the land of "the godless and the apostate".
-The chief source, 1 Maccabees, says that with this "the sword ceased in Israel", and in fact nothing is reported for the five following years (158–153 BCE).
+Following the death of his puppet High Priest Alcimus in 159 BC, Bacchides felt secure enough to leave the country, but two years later, the City of Acre contacted Demetrius and requested the return of Bacchides to deal with the Maccabean threat.
+Jonathan and Simeon, wise of 10 years worth of experience in guerrilla warfare, thought it well to retreat farther, and accordingly fortified a place named Beth-hogla in the desert, where they were besieged several days by Bacchides.
+Jonathan offered the rival general a peace treaty and exchange of prisoners of war which Bacchides readily consented to, and even took an oath of nevermore making war upon Jonathan.
+Bacchius and his forces then left Israel and nothing is reported for the five following years (158–153 BC), as the chief source (1 Maccabees) reports: "Thus the sword ceased from Israel.
+Jonathan settled in Michmash and began to judge the people; and he destroyed the godless and the apostate out of Israel".